sindhureddy-6/AI-MINESWEEPER/README.md

 # AI Minesweeper

-An enhanced version of the classic Minesweeper game with AI-powered hints, adaptive difficulty, and modern web interface.
+An enhanced version of the classic Minesweeper game with AI-powered hints, adaptive difficulty, and modern web interface..

 ## Features